Departmental Health and Safety Manual

 Documents requests for permanent resident status by faculty holding H-1B or O-1 visas.
 May include forms, applications, requests, supporting documentation, and green card documentation.

-Official Copy: International Scholars Office
+Official Copy: International Scholars Operations

 Retention: 5 years after permanent labor certification filed

-Disposition: Delete or Shred
+Disposition: Shred or Delete

 Other Copy: Hiring Department